 The UNC Educator Quality Dashboard is an interactive on-line tool for viewing and analyzing data on educator preparation in North Carolina.
 The dashboard allows for increased transparency and ease in data access for education stakeholders, including educators, administrators, policymakers, parents, and students.
 The key outcome and performance indicators reflected in the dashboard are organized into the following categories: Recruitment and Selection, Educator Preparation, Performance and Employment, and University-School Partnerships.

-The teacher education programs of Winston-Salem State University are accredited by the National Council for the Accreditation of Teacher Education (NCATE) and approved by the North Carolina Department of Public Instruction.
-The U.S. Department of Education and the Council for the Accreditation of Educator Preparation manages accreditation oversight of legacy NCATE Accredited educator preparation programs transitioning to CAEP Accreditation.
+The educator preparation programs of Winston-Salem State University are accredited by the National Council for the Accreditation of Teacher Education (NCATE) and approved by the North Carolina Department of Public Instruction.
+CAEP, the Council for the Accreditation of Educator Preparation manages accreditation oversight of legacy NCATE Accredited educator preparation programs transitioning to CAEP Accreditation.
 Educator preparation programs included in the 2015 NCATE accreditation decision were: